mohitpai/journey-optimizer.en/help/using/reports/campaign-live-report.md

 >title="Campaign live report"
 >abstract="The Campaign live report allows you to measure and visualize in real-time the impact and performances of your campaigns only over the last 24 hours.
 Your report is divided into different widgets detailing your campaign's success and errors.
 Each reporting dashboard can be modified by resizing or removing widgets."

+Live reports, accessible from the Last 24 hrs tab, display events that took place within the past 24 hours, with a minimum time interval of two minutes from the event occurrence.
+In comparison, Global reports focus on events that occurred at least two hours ago and cover events over a selected time period.

 Campaign live report can be accessed directly from your campaign with the **[!UICONTROL Live view]** button.

 The Campaign **[!UICONTROL Live report]** page will be displayed with the following tabs: